Fundamental Quality Bound on Optical Quantum Communication

 It is noteworthy that the proof does \emph{not} follow from a standard truncation argument.
 Indeed, even if we truncate the space so that the tails of $\rho_{AB}$ are eliminated, there is no a priori guarantee that the separable state we have to discriminate it from will lie in the same truncated space: the technical difficulty of our result lies in proving precisely this.
 Once that is done, our lifting procedure crucially relies on a semi-continuity property of the reverse relative entropy of entanglement, which we establish with a particular choice of operator topology.

-\paragraph{Outlook.} In this work, we have studied quantum communication from a quality perspective, establishing a fundamental bound on the error exponent of two-way assisted quantum communication.
+In this work, we have studied quantum communication from a quality perspective, establishing a fundamental bound on the error exponent of two-way assisted quantum communication.
 This bound parallels the bound of Pirandola et.\ al.~\cite{Pirandola_2017} (see also Bennett et.\ al.~\cite[Section~5]{Bennett_1996_3}) for the two-way assisted capacity, which turns out to be very tight even for unassisted communication in certain regimes.
 Moreover, the derivation of the single-letter capacity bound follows by a generally non-tight relaxation of the regularised relative entropy of entanglement to its single-letter version.
 Crucially, this relaxation step does not occur in our analysis due to the additivity of the reversed entanglement measure.
-This makes a thorough investigation of the achievability of our bound a promising avenue for future work.
+Additionally, we have provided an analysis of the achievability of our exponent using a random-coding result based on the Choi state of the channel.
+This could potentially be improved upon and makes a thorough investigation of the achievability of our bound a promising avenue for future work.

 Additionally, in the Gaussian case, we showed that our bound can be computed via a finite-dimensional convex program with two positive semi-definite constraints.
 As such, it can straightforwardly be solved with off-the-shelf solvers based on interior-point methods, which are well-known to be efficient in praxis \cite{Boyd}.
 However, it might still be desirable to establish a precise complexity-theoretic result for the efficiency of this program.
 For this, one would (after rewriting it into a standard conic program using the epigraph formulation) need to construct a self-concordant logarithmic barrier function of the resulting convex cone.
 This would then give provable convergence guarantees using the barrier method, i.e.\ polynomial-time solvability in the number of modes.
-A possible path to achieve this would be to adapt the specialised literature on relative entropy optimisation such as~\cite{Fawzi_2023} to this special case (see also Remark \ref{Rem:Efficiency} in the supplementary material).
+A possible path to achieve this would be to adapt the specialised literature on relative entropy optimisation such as~\cite{Fawzi_2023} to this special case (see also Remark \ref{Rem:Efficiency} in the Supplementary Material).